chinarjoshi/acronym/README.md

 $ yay -S acronym
 ```

-If you're a **MacOS Homebrew** user, you can install acronym from homebrew-core
+If you're a **MacOS Homebrew** user, you can install acronym from a tap
 ```
+$ brew tap chinarjoshi/tap
 $ brew install acronym
 ```